 Determining an optimum combined aggregate blend will require the use of all 3 graphical representations as well as sound practical experience.
 The coarseness/workability chart should be the primary method used to develop an aggregate combination that will produce a mixture with appropriate properties for the intended application and placement method.
 The 0.45 power curve and the percent-retained chart should be used as secondary means to verify the coarseness/workability chart results and to identify areas deviating from a well-graded aggregate combination.
 Aggregate blend for QMC mixes may be found on Form #955QMC (Appendix A).

-The following may be used as a guide to determine aggregate combinations for optimum placement characteristics: for QMC paving, use aggregate combinations in the gray box of Zone II; for BR mixes use aggregate combinations in Zone II at the bottom half of the hatched box (intersection of gray and hatched boxes); and for HPC-D mixes, use aggregate combinations in the top half of the hatched box in Zone II.
+The following may be used as a guide to determine aggregate combinations for optimum placement characteristics.
+For QMC paving, use aggregate combinations in the gray box of Zone II.

 The shape and texture of aggregate particles affect the volume of paste needed to coat particles and decrease interactions during placement.
 The ideal aggregate shape for workability is smooth and round.
 Smooth and round particles, such as gravels, have a low surface to volume ratio and require less paste to coat the surfaces of each particle.
 Crushed limestone aggregates, which usually tend to be more angular and rough than gravel aggregates, have a higher surface to volume ratio, and may require more paste to reduce particle interactions.